NCT05583526

 Each clinical study has its own guidelines for who can participate, called eligibility criteria.
 However, only the research study staff can determine if you qualify to enroll in the study.

-Get started — See if you may qualify
+Get started – See if you may be eligible

-A first step as you consider this study is to answer a five-minute questionnaire about your health and medical history.
-If your answers show the study might be a good fit for you, you may choose to be referred to a study clinic that you select.
+A first step as you consider this clinical trial is to answer a 2-minute online questionnaire about yours or your loved one’s health and medical history.
+If your answers show the trial might be a good fit, you may choose to have your contact information shared with a Pfizer Clinical Trial Contact Center Navigator.

 What to expect